A SHORT HISTORY OF PARIS, FRANCE

 In 1830 another revolution took place in Paris.
 Louis Philippe became constitutional monarch of France.
 In the mid 19th century the Industrial Revolution began to transform France.
-Paris boomed but many of its inhabitants lived in dire poverty.
+Paris grew rapidly but many of its inhabitants lived in dire poverty.
 In 1832 cholera killed 20,000 people in the city.

 In 1848 discontent in Paris resulted in another revolution and Napoleon III took power in France.
 During his reign, which lasted until 1870 parts of Paris were rebuilt.
-Baron Haussman was responsible for demolishing much of Paris and building new streets.
+Baron Haussmann was responsible for demolishing much of Paris and building new streets.
 Economically Paris boomed and its population grew rapidly.

 On 19 September 1870 during the Franco-Prussian War Prussian troops reached Paris and laid siege to the city.
 In the next 4 months, Parisians were reduced to near starvation and the city surrendered on 28 January.
 The French government made a formal peace treaty with the Prussians but the Parisians objected to its terms and they rose in revolt on 18 March 1871.
 A government called the Paris Commune was formed in the city.
 The French government sent troops and after weeks of street by street fighting the rebellion was crushed.
 Afterwards, thousands of Communards were executed.

 Paris soon recovered and it prospered in the late 19th century.
 The Eiffel Tower was unveiled in 1889 and the Metro opened in 1900.